PAPERS, PRE-PRINTS, REVIEWS

 Optimizing one of the most common

-protein modifications, NHS on
+protein modifications, NHS on amines, to

-amines, to generate Flavidin,
+generate Flavidin, fluorophore-friendly

-better imaging.
+streptavidin for better imaging.

 Evolving accelerated amidation by SpyTag/SpyCatcher to analyze membrane dynamics.